 Interesting fact that nobody knows about you?

-I have two horses and compete in show jumping and dressage events up to regional level.
+I love spending time out in nature.
+I have two horses and compete in show jumping and dressage events.
 It really helps me to clear my head and focus outside of work.

 Industry Bodies: